slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 > *"Devote the rest of your life into making progress."
 -- Epictetus [0050]*

+> *"Continuous improvement is better than delayed perfection."
+-- Mark Twain [1835]*

 > *"Continuous effort, not strength or intelligence, is the key to unlocking our potential."
 -- Winston Churchill [1874]*